Olo follow-up care, which is often called the “Olo program” is offered to pregnant women across Quebec through CLSCs and some community organizations.

 Contact the Olo coordinator for your area.

-Once you’re admitted to the program, the follow-up care and food distribution (eggs, milk, orange juice and prenatal vitamins) will begin once you’re in your 12th week of pregnancy and will continue for up to 28 weeks.
+Once you’re admitted to the program, the follow-up care and food distribution (eggs, milk, frozen vegetables and prenatal vitamins) will begin once you’re in your 12th week of pregnancy and will continue for up to 28 weeks.
 Olo follow-up care may continue after the birth of your child, to support you as you continue to develop healthy lifestyle habits.